 Picture this: there is an empty space next to you at the table.
 You make it the shape of everything you need.
 Now you say hello.
 This is you at your best, also known as Your Strength, but you haven’t been properly introduced yet.
-You don’t know what it is, and you don’t know it’s yours.
-You just know that you like its presence.
+You don’t know what it is, and you don’t know that it’s yours.
+You only know that you like its presence.
 You let it vanish as you keep doubting your power.

-Or you walk to work, heels echoing on the pavement, still a bit of warmth from the bed clinging to you.
+Or you walk to work, heels echoing on the pavement, a bit of warmth from bed still clinging to you.
 You take a seat on the bus and fall asleep to the sound of traffic.
-The night before you were at your desk, hoping it would knock at your door, take off its wet clothes, and sit with you by the fire.
+The night before, you sat at your desk, hoping it would knock on your door, take off its wet clothes and join you by the fire.
 Add a glass or two of red wine to the picture.

 You were tired but couldn’t fall asleep, so you waited and waited until dawn.
 You felt frustrated, not to say exhausted.
 You were only just starting to get to know each other, and you couldn’t grab it and make it your own.
 You don’t know that finding your superpower isn’t like dating.

 That it’s already in your hands.
 That you don’t have to wait for it to find you.
 That you find it by creating it yourself.
 All you know is that inspiration seems nice, but it left you without a word and you don’t know if you’ll ever see each other again.

 Or a beautiful man smiles at you like there’s no tomorrow.
 He has perfect teeth, and when he laughs, you wonder what all the fuss was ever about—that fuss being your whole life until you met.
 Soon you are making out in the corner booth of a bar that you both decide is now your bar.